Canada

 Located in the northern part of the continent of North America, Canada is the second-largest country in the world.
 Canada's mountains are a memorable experience, studded with glaciers, lakes, waterfalls, canyons and limestone caves.
 Mountains can be found all over British Columbia while those in Alberta are mainly concentrated on the eastern side of the Canadian Rockies.

-Running across miles of desolate Arctic landscape, in Canada, Dempster Highway is the only all-weather road to cross the Arctic Circle.
+Running across miles of desolate Arctic landscape in Canada, Dempster Highway is the only all-weather road to cross the Arctic Circle.

 The Great Alaska Highway connects America’s most isolated state with the lower 48.
 Constructed during World War II it serves as one of the few options to get up north to the Final Frontier without getting on a boat or plane.
 While driving up to Alaska sounds easy enough, this long voyage is not one to be underestimated.

-Highwood Pass is a high mountain pass at an elevation of 2.217m (7,273ft) above the sea level, located in Kananaskis Country, in Alberta province of Canada.
+Highwood Pass is a high mountain pass at an elevation of 2,217m (7,273ft) above sea level, located in Kananaskis Country, in the Alberta province of Canada.
 It’s said to be the highest paved road in the country.

-Dettah Ice Road is located in the North Slave Region of the Northwest Territories, in Canada.
+Dettah Ice Road is located in the North Slave Region of the Northwest Territories, Canada.
 This ice road connects Yellowknife and the small community of Dettah in the winter through the Great Slave Lake.

 Fort Chipewyan Winter Road is the name of an ice road running through some of the most breathtaking landscapes in all Alberta, in Canada.